 Marlena has performed as a soloist in Eastman's Bach Cantata Series and their annual Messiah Sing!
-In competition, Marlena won second place at the NATS regional competition in Philadelphia and went on to become a semifinalist in the national competition in Chicago.
+In competition, Marlena has won 2nd place at the NATS regional competition in Philadelphia.
+She also won 2nd place in Eastman's 44th annual Jessie Kneisel Lieder Competition.

 Marlena has received training from excellent programs such as AIMS in Graz and Operaworks in recent years.
 She is always looking to learn and grow from the wonderful professionals and peers around her.